Tow-Boot/Tow-Boot/doc/glossary.md

 -----------

-The *Boot loader* is a program which may or may not be distinct from the *Initial Boot Firmware*, which is meant to load a start an *Operating System*.
+The *Boot loader* is a program which may or may not be distinct from the *Platform Firmware*, which is meant to load and boot an *Operating System*.

 *Boot loaders* are now commonly written following the *UEFI* spec. *GRUB*, *rEFInd* and *systemd-boot* are examples of UEFI *boot loaders*.